raspberrypilearning/getting-started-with-picamera/en/step_3.md

 --- /print-only ---

-- Start up the Pi.
+- Start up your Raspberry Pi.

-- Open the **Raspberry Pi Configuration Tool** from the main menu:
+- Go to the main menu and open the **Raspberry Pi Configuration** tool.

     ![Raspberry Pi Configuration Tool](images/pi-configuration-menu.png)

-- Select the **Interfaces** tab and ensure the camera is enabled:
+- Select the **Interfaces** tab and ensure that the camera is **enabled**:

     ![Camera enabled](images/pi-configuration-interfaces-annotated.png)

-- Reboot your Pi.
+- Reboot your Raspberry Pi.